brinstussymethod/ACMApp/README.md

 # ACMApp
-This app is made so ACM is 100 times easier to run for the next person in my position (The president).
+This app was made so ACM is 100 times easier to run for the next person in my position (The president).